openmrs/openmrs-contrib-rest-api-docs/source/includes/Observations/obs.md

   "value": 70
 }
 ```
-* To Create an observation you need to specify below attributes in the request body.
-If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized`
-status is returned.
+* To Create an observation, you need to specify below attributes in the request body.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     ### Attributes